Program Goals and Values

 A. To provide high quality American Sign Language instruction.

-- The program will continually enhance ASL curricula, materials, methods, and assessments, and lab experiences.
+● The program will continually enhance ASL curricula, materials, methods, assessments, and lab experiences.

-- The program will offer quality ASL courses in support of general education requirements, the ASL minor, the interpretation major, and other related majors.
+● The program will offer quality ASL courses in support of general education requirements, the ASL minor, the interpreting major, and other related majors.

-- The program will help prepare students to have basic proficiency in ASL as part of the prerequisites to formal acceptance into the interpretation major.
+● The program will help prepare students to have basic proficiency in ASL as part of the prerequisites to formal acceptance into the Interpreter Education Program.

 B. To prepare professional interpreters who are competent, ethical, and life-long learners.

 ● The program will recruit and retain qualified and diverse interpreter educators.